Guseyn/guseyn.com/static/md/posts/why-i-dont-use-promises-and-async-await.md

 Another thing is that people don't use to write and read such code.
 They think that it's too verbose and weird.
 But in my opinion, it's just a cultural problem, because I really feel that this is something that I want to maintain and read.
 I think that such code has well written structured form.

 And last but not least, it's performance.
 As you can imagine, in this approach we have to create a lot of objects, and it cannot be good for garbage collection and stuff like that.
-But in my experience, performance is not affected too much that I give up this idea and move to traditional procedural programming.
+But in my experience, performance is not affected too much so I give up this idea and move to traditional procedural programming.
 And I think that it's better to have clean code instead of fast code, because it would be easier to find performance issues in the code that you can understand than in the bad structured code.
 And more over, I think that it's possible to create a converter that translate such declarative code into procedural code as executable file that you can run in production environment, for example.

 That's pretty much it what I wanted to cover in this article.
 Thank you for reading.
 See you soon.